lipnerova/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-1.Create a new factor variable in the dataset with two  levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.
+1.Create a new factor variable in the dataset with two  levels "weekday"" and "weekend"" indicating whether a given date is a weekday or weekend day.

 ```r
 #library(lubridate) to get correct format of dates for weekdays():